-The best file compression software will make it easy to compress files for easy storage, while also being able to work with multiple compression file types.
+The best file compression software will make it simple and easy to compress files for easy storage, with the option to work with multiple compression file types.

 With the right file compression software, sharing and archiving files is easy.
 The ever-growing size of hard drives means the need to reduce file sizes when storing data has been reduced, but SDDs still cost significantly more per gigabyte than traditional spinning hard drives, so compressing files can still be very useful.